Westmoreland Mining Holdings LLC v. Government of Canada

 Factual overview and nature of the claim

-Westmoreland alleges that the Province of Alberta’s Clean Climate Leadership Plan (CCLP), which sought to phase out all electricity generated from coal by 2030, has reduced the lifespan of Westmoreland’s mines in Alberta and treated Westmoreland unfairly.
+Westmoreland Mining Holdings LLC alleged that the Province of Alberta’s Climate Leadership Plan (CLP), which sought to phase out all electricity generated from coal by 2030, had reduced the lifespan of Westmoreland Mining Holdings LLC’s mines in Alberta and treated the claimant unfairly.

-Westmoreland further alleges that Alberta has treated it unfairly and in a discriminatory manner by providing transition payments to three coal-fired generating unit owners impacted by the CCLP, and not providing such a payment to Westmoreland for its coal mine assets.
+Westmoreland Mining Holdings LLC further alleged that Alberta had treated it unfairly and in a discriminatory manner by providing transition payments to three coal-fired generating unit owners impacted by the CLP, and not providing such a payment to the claimant for its coal mine assets.

-This case is being governed by the arbitral rules of the United Nations Commission on International Trade Law.
+This case was governed by the arbitral rules of the United Nations Commission on International Trade Law (UNCITRAL).
+Documents related to this case can be viewed at the website of the International Centre for Settlement of Investment Disputes.

 - Date Modified: